What are Proctoring Services?

 Testing center policies:

-1. The student must arrive on time and prepared with the materials needed for the exam (pen/pencil, green book, scantron, etc.).
+1. The student is asked to arrive 15 minutes prior to their exam and be prepared with the materials needed for the exam (pen/pencil, green book, scantron, etc.).

 3. Students are encouraged to use the restroom prior to exams.
 Restroom breaks during exams will be provided on-the-clock, unless it is an approved accommodation.

-1. Cell phones and smart watches are strictly prohibited in the testing room.
-If a student is found with a cell phone or smart watch, their test will be stopped, and the faculty will be informed.
+1. Cell phones, smart watches, or any other smart device is strictly prohibited in the testing room.
+If a student is found with a cell phone, smart watch, or any other smart device, their test will be stopped, and the faculty will be informed.

 5. Testing room computers are monitored electronically, and testing rooms are equipped with video cameras.
 If a student is suspected of cheating, DSS will stop the exam and report the details to the faculty.

-6. Students who arrive late will have that time deducted from their allotted testing time.
-If a student arrives more than 30 minutes late, DSS may not be able to proctor their exam and may inform the faculty that the exam as been cancelled.
-If the student arrives late and the testing time runs over the DSS Office hours, the student will have the option to test until the end of DSS testing hours or contact their faculty to test with them or reschedule.
+6. Students who arrive late may have that time deducted from their allotted testing time.
+If a student arrives more than 30 minutes late, DSS may not be able to proctor their exam and will inform the faculty that the exam has been cancelled.
+If the student arrives late and the testing time runs over the DSS Office hours, the student will have the option to test until the end of their originally scheduled testing time or they can contact their faculty to arrange another testing time with either their faculty or with DSS.

 Guidelines regarding proctoring services